kwirk/eventgallery/admin/doc/readme.md

 - issues with image sharping.
 Try to disable it using the components configuration dialog.
 - PHP should have write permission to /images, /cache and /logs
 - Picasa Images do not show up because the method get\_file\_content is not working.
 Check with your hosting provider to solve this issue.
-- PHP should be able to execute the script /components/com_eventgallery/helpers/image.php in order to display thumbs.
+- Error 500: PHP should be able to execute the script /components/com_eventgallery/helpers/image.php in order to display thumbs.

 ### Joomla Configuration
 - Picasa albums do not work because your SEO-component strips out the @-sign from the URLs